DadSchoorse/vkBasalt/README.md

 # vkBasalt
 vkBasalt is a Vulkan post-processing layer for improving game visuals.
-Expect bugs from it as it is one of my first projects ever.
+Expect bugs from it; it is one of my first projects ever.
 Use it at your own risk.

 The current built-in effects are:
 - 3D color lookup table